Disabled veteran donating wheelchairs to Harley-Davidson locations

 "We've covered pretty much all of Pennsylvania.
 We've been out to Pittsburgh, up to Erie, out to Philadelphia," said Lei Shatzer.

-Lei Shatzer and her husband Monte are going to every Harley-Davidson locations across the state to donate a wheelchair for the store.
+Lei Shatzer and her husband Monte, are going to every Harley-Davidson locations across the state to donate a wheelchair for the store.

 "That somebody cares.
 That someone appreciates what they have done for us.
 It's a small thing," Monte said.